 Why join this MSc programme?

-You are prepared to research independently and to reflect critically on the socio-political and environmental implications of your future profession, and the related spatial interventions in the real world and in people’s everyday lives.
-Your abilities are tested in the process of planning and design throughout the entire programme.
+You are prepared to do research independently and to reflect critically on the socio-political and environmental implications of your future profession, and the related spatial interventions in the real world and in people’s everyday lives.
+Your abilities are tested in the process of planning or design throughout the entire programme.
 You focus on some of the key challenges that determine and necessitate important landscape

 transitions, for example:

 - The need for sustainable energy sources

 - The demand for local food production within metropolitan areas